View this document as: a single page | multiple pages.

 1. CSPs SHALL document which types of exceptions and failures are eligible for the use of a trusted referee.

-2. CSPs SHALL offer trusted referee services for failures of automated verification processes (e.g., biometric comparisons).
+2. CSPs SHOULD offer trusted referee services for failures of automated verification processes (e.g., biometric comparisons).

-3. CSPs SHOULD offer trusted referee services for failures in completing automated validation processes, such as in cases of mismatched core attributes or the absence of the applicant in a record source.
+3. CSPs SHOULD offer trusted referee services for failures in completing automated validation processes, such as mismatched core attributes or the absence of the applicant in a record source.
+If a CSP offers trusted referees for this purpose, the following requirements apply:

 1. CSPs SHALL provide a policy for additional evidence types that may be used to corroborate core attributes or changes in core attributes.